Bircher muesli – also called overnight oats. A delicious and healthy breakfast of oats, fruit and yogurt topped with nuts and honey or syrup.

 We are creatures of habit when it comes to breakfast.
 DH has porridge.
 I have tea and toast.
 Not every day, you understand.
 But most days.

-His breakfast is healthier than mine, I reckon.
-I like my toast slathered with butter and jam, so it’s basically a combination of wheat, fat and sugar, all of which have their detractors.
-His, by contrast, is oats and milk.
-A sensible start to the day, by anyone’s calculation.
+I think his breakfast is probably healthier than mine.
+I like my toast slathered with an indecent amount of butter and marmalade, so it’s basically wheat, fat and refined sugar.
+His porridge, by contrast, is oats and milk.
+A sensible, wholesome start to the day.

-So, I was looking for a healthier breakfast, and my thoughts turned to bircher muesli.
-Developed in the early 20th century by Swiss physician Maximilian Bircher-Benner, this essentially raw combination of oats, fruit and dairy products feels like a delicious bowl of healthfulness.
-It’s a million miles from the dry dusty muesli you get in packets, too, thank heavens.
-Also known as ‘overnight oats’, bircher muesli is sometimes found on posh hotel breakfast buffets, so it has a vaguely indulgent quality about it too.
+Bircher muesli is a million miles from the dry dusty muesli you get in packets, too, thank heavens.
+Also known as ‘overnight oats’, bircher muesli is sometimes found on posh hotel breakfast buffets, so it even has a vaguely indulgent quality about it.
 Lovely.